 The neighbourhood is teeming with restaurants, bars, and shopping along West 4th Avenue and Broadway.

-Renting tips: how to find & secure off-campus housing
+Tips on how to find & secure off-campus rental housing

 How to avoid rental scams in Vancouver